 Applying for Your Degree

-Candidates for graduate studies in Human Resources are required to submit a detailed application package including GPA scores, GMAT results, and an essay.
+After earning a bachelor’s degree in human resources, candidates for graduate studies in Human Resources are required to submit a detailed application package including GPA scores, GMAT results, and an essay.
 Check out our helpful articles in this area, including one on HR MBA candidates and the GMAT.

 Paying for your Degree

 HR MBAs aren’t cheap, and while some individuals will attend with the support of their employer, still many more are paying their own way.
 Many of those need financing of some kind.
-Our loans and scholarships for HR MBAs present some options.
+Our information about loans and scholarships for HR MBAs present some options.

 Jobs and Careers for Graduates